Q & A

 These are all form of cosmetic tattooing.

 Microblading is done manually with a microblade (a tool that has a group of stainless-steel fine needles fused together) when this tool is dipped into the pigment it creates “micro cuts” into the skin, think as a micro paper cut that creates the look of hairstrokes.
+I personally do NOT recommend this technique, I I worked with this techique a few years ago and did not like what it was doing to the skin over time, I don't offer this tecniqye anymore and all my work for the last four years has been done with a machine (Nano brows)

 Do you do microblading?

-I used to do microblading, as a matter of fact I did it on the beginning of my career.
+No, I used to do microblading, as a matter of fact I did it on the beginning of my career.

 I became a Phi Brow artist after months of training and achieved my master level with Zlata Kicin in Germany.

 I had vast experience with microblading and performed this technique on many clients with hundreds of healed results.
-After seeing that microblading is not a good technique for all skins types over time, I switched to machine work.
+After seeing that microblading is not a good technique for all skins types over time, I switched to Nano machine work.

-Can you explain why the brows don’t last longer?
+Can you explain why brows don’t last longer?
 My aunt got her brows tattooed 10 years ago and they are still there.

 Cosmetic tattooing has evolved over time, the new techniques on permanent makeup heal more natural.